fkie-cad/Logprep/README.md

 ### Configuration

-To run Logprep certain configurations have to be given.
+To run Logprep, certain configurations have to be provided.
-Firstly a general configuration that describes the pipeline and the connectors, and lastly the processors need rules in order to process messages correctly.
+First, a general configuration is given that describes the pipeline and the connectors, and lastly, the processors need rules in order to process messages correctly.

 The following yaml configuration shows an example configuration for the pipeline shown in the graph above: